NKGachoki/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 13-unique contains script to print lines that appear once File 14-findthatword contains script to find lines containing pattern "root" in /etc/passwd file File 15-countthatword contains script to display no. of lines with "bin" pattern in /etc/passwd file File 16-whatsnext contains script to display lines containing the "root" pattern and 3 lines after them in /etc/passwd file
+File 13-unique contains script to print lines that appear once File 14-findthatword contains script to find lines containing pattern "root" in /etc/passwd file File 15-countthatword contains script to display no. of lines with "bin" pattern in /etc/passwd file File 16-whatsnext contains script to display lines containing the "root" pattern and 3 lines after them in /etc/passwd file File 17-hidethisword contains script to display all lines in file /etc/passwd that don't contain "bin" pattern